owlbarn/tutorial/book/symbolic/README.md

 let _ = ONNX_Engine.save m "test.onnx"
 ```

 After including necessary library component, the first three line of code creates a symbolic representation `z` using the symbolic operators such as `sin`, `pow` and `float`.
 The `x` and `y` are variables that accept user input.
-It is then used to be create a symbolic graph.
-This step mainly check if there is any duplication of node names.
+It is then used to create a symbolic graph.
+This step mainly checks if there is any duplication of node names.
-Then the `of_symbolic` function in ONNX engine takes the symbolic graph as input, and generate a `model_proto` data structure, which can be further saved as a model named `test.onnx`.
+Then the `of_symbolic` function in ONNX engine takes the symbolic graph as input, and generates a `model_proto` data structure, which can be further saved as a model named `test.onnx`.

 To use this ONNX model we could use any framework that supports ONNX.
 Here we use the Python-based [ONNX Runtime](https://github.com/microsoft/onnxruntime) as an example.
 We prepare a simple Python script as follows: